winhamwr/ci-infrastructure/README.md

 ### 5. Configure SSH Authentication

-Littlechef needs to know how to authenticate to your ec2 instance and gives you the ability to set a username, password and private key.
+Littlechef needs to know how to authenticate to your EC2 instance and gives you the ability to set a username, password and private key.
 My preference though, is to just use your existing `~/.ssh/config` file since that puts connecting to your instances on the same level as all of the other SSH work you do.
-It also means that if you konw how to use an ssh config, you can do other cool stuff.
+It also means that if you know how to use an SSH config, you can do other cool stuff.
-Because of this, the auth.cfg that comes with this project just points to your existing ssh configuration file.
+Because of this, the auth.cfg that comes with this project just points to your existing SSH configuration file.

 There's an example bit of configuration located at `ssh_config.example` to get you started.
-You can concatonate the example to your `~/.ssh/config`, edit a few values and then keep rolling.
+You can concatenate the example to your `~/.ssh/config`, edit a few values and then keep rolling.

     $ cat ssh_config.example >> ~/.ssh/config